CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Discussion

-\paragraph{Comparative analysis.} It is worth noting that CLRerNet\cite{CLRerNet} demonstrates enhanced results compared to both CLRNet and our model (CLRmatchNet).
-However, their approach relies on classical methods, whereas our approach is based on deep learning model.
-We used CLRNet as our baseline model, therefore, we compared our results to the performance of CLRNet.
+It is worth noting that CLRerNet\cite{CLRerNet} exhibits superior results compared to both CLRNet and our model (CLRmatchNet).
+Both studies, CLRNet and ours, identify label assignment as a weakness of CLRNet, particularly for curved lanes.
+A key distinction lies in the methodologies employed: CLRerNet is based on classical methods, while our approach is a deep learning-based approach.